Couverture de Wheelmen

 Lu par : Santino Fontana

-Essayer pour 0,00 €
+Essayez pour 0,99 €/mois Essayer pour 0,00 €

-Acheter pour 22,00 €
+Acheter pour 14,30 €

-Acheter pour 22,00 €
+Acheter pour 14,30 €

-À propos de cette écoute
+À propos de ce contenu audio

-The first in-depth look at Lance Armstrong's doping scandal, the phenomenal business success built on the back of fraud, and the greatest conspiracy in the history of sports.
+The first in-depth look at Lance Armstrong’s doping scandal, the phenomenal business success built on the back of fraud, and the greatest conspiracy in the history of sports

 Lance Armstrong won a record-smashing seven Tours de France after staring down cancer, and in the process became an international symbol of resilience and courage.
 In a sport constantly dogged by blood-doping scandals, he seemed above the fray.
 Then, in January 2013, the legend imploded.
-He admitted doping during the Tours and, in an interview with Oprah, described his "mythic, perfect story" as "one big lie".
-But his admission raised more questions than it answered - because he didn't say who had helped him dope or how he skillfully avoided getting caught.
+He admitted doping during the Tours and, in an interview with Oprah, described his “mythic, perfect story” as “one big lie.”
+But his admission raised more questions than it answered—because he didn’t say who had helped him dope or how he skillfully avoided getting caught.

-Wall Street Journal reporters Reed Albergotti and Vanessa O'Connell broke the news at every turn.
-In Wheelmen they reveal the broader story of how Armstrong and his supporters used money, power, and cutting-edge science to conquer the world's most difficult race.
-Wheelmen introduces U.S. Postal Service Team owner Thom Weisel, who in a brazen power play ousted USA Cycling's top leadership and gained control of the sport in the United States, ensuring Armstrong's dominance.
-Meanwhile, sponsors fought over contracts with Armstrong as the entire sport of cycling began to benefit from the "Lance effect".
+Wall Street Journal reporters Reed Albergotti and Vanessa O’Connell broke the news at every turn.
+In Wheelmen they reveal the broader story of how Armstrong and his supporters used money, power, and cutting-edge science to conquer the world’s most diffcult race.
+Wheelmen introduces U.S. Postal Service Team owner Thom Weisel, who in a brazen power play ousted USA Cycling’s top leadership and gained control of the sport in the United States, ensuring Armstrong’s dominance.
+Meanwhile, sponsors fought over contracts with Armstrong as the entire sport of cycling began to benefit from the “Lance effect.”
 What had been a quirky, working-class hobby became the pastime of the Masters of the Universe set.

 Wheelmen offers a riveting look at what happens when enigmatic genius breaks loose from the strictures of morality.
 It reveals the competitiveness and ingenuity that sparked blood-doping as an accepted practice, and shows how the Americans methodically constructed an international operation of spies and revolutionary technology to reach the top.
 At last exposing the truth about Armstrong and American cycling, Wheelmen paints a living portrait of what is, without question, the greatest conspiracy in the history of sports.